thecoorum/raycast-redmine/README.md

-# redmine
+# Redmine

-This extension is created for updating your redmine time entries
+This extension is created for updating your Redmine time entries

+__More features will be added soon__